futurice/futuLog/README.md

 -   [`offices.yaml`](./offices.yaml): This defines the maximum number of people per site
 -   [`shifts.yaml`](./shifts.yaml): This defines which shifts exist for a given site and on which days of the week a shift is
--   [`admins.yaml`](./admins.yaml): A list of email addresses that should have access to the admin API

 ## Build this